h3abionet/african_genomics_medicine_portal/README.md

 # Generating and ERD Diagram

-* Generates ERD for the agmp_app only `python3 manage.py graph_models agmp_app -g -o agmp_app_erd.png`
+* Generates ERD for the agmp_app only: <br> `python3 manage.py graph_models agmp_app -g -o agmp_app_erd.png`
-* Generates ERD for all apps in the project, incluing authentication `python3 manage.py graph_models -a -g -o project_erd.png`
+* Generates ERD for all apps in the project, incluing authentication:<br> `python3 manage.py graph_models -a -g -o project_erd.png`

+# Fix the issue with git large files
+* run the below within the terminal of your repository for a csv large file: <br> git lfs migrate import --include="*.csv"

 <hr>
 Learning Resources for Beginers